ken0-1n/s-Pindel-ITD-Detector/README.md

 1. Download the s-Pindel-ITD-Detector package to any directory.

-2. Download and extract and install following external tools to any directory.
+2. Download, extract and install the following two external tools to any directory.
   **bedtools** (Ver.
 2.14.3).
   **fasta36** (Ver.
 3.5c).